New South Wales

 Modules

 Deliberately compact yet deeply considered, the home is an exercise in doing more with less.
 The brief called for a functional, no-fuss floor plan with no unnecessary spaces, a rectangular form with a pitched roof that takes its cues from the character of rural farm buildings.
 Like the stables and sheds of the working properties nearby, the home is designed to feel belong to the landscape.
+The entry façade is purposefully restrained, providing a sense of solidity and shelter whilst the rear façade opens up to the landscape with deeper eaves and a deep internalised outdoor living space.

 Tailored to the site’s orientation, microclimate and the unique rhythms of rural living, every detail is considered, from the placement of openings to the quiet comfort of thermally efficient materials, ensuring the house feels both effortless and enduring.